Ankush-Patil99/student-performance-ml-project/README.md

-# 🎓 Student Performance Prediction — Complete Machine Learning Project
+# 🎓 Student Performance Prediction
 *End-to-end regression pipeline with PCA, From-Scratch Algorithms, Boosting, SVM, and Stacking*

 This project predicts a student's **Performance Index** using a full machine learning workflow.